 Margaret Mendenhall Casey

 Maggie is a trial attorney at the City of Chicago Department of Law.
 She advises clients on Freedom of Information Act and Local Record Act Compliance.
 She has represented the taxpayers of the City of Chicago in lawsuits including wrongful death, police pursuits, and premises liability.
 Prior to working for the City, Maggie served as a Cook County Assistant State’s Attorney, advocating on behalf of victims of crime.
 While working as a prosecutor, Maggie tried numerous cases to verdict including jury trials, felonies, and sexual assaults.
 Maggie won the Milton H. Gray Award for Outstanding Project Leadership for the 2021-2022 bar year.
 She currently sits on the board of the Black Women Lawyers' Association.

 Co-Editor-in-Chief of YLS Journal

-Ted Kontopoulos is a senior tax consultant at BKD, LLP in their international tax services and tax controversy services groups.
-His international tax practice focuses on inbound and outbound tax planning and compliance for multinational companies, individuals, and trusts.
-His tax controversy practice focuses on representation before the IRS and state tax authorities, foreign financial asset reporting, and submissions under voluntary disclosure programs.
-Ted currently serves as co-chair of the YLS federal taxation committee, but he has also co-ran the Law Student Career Immersion Mentoring Program and serves as co-chair on the YLS Business Law Transactions Committee where he won the 2021 David C. Hilliard Award for Outstanding Committee Service.
+Ted Kontopoulos is a senior tax consultant II at FORVIS in their tax controversy services group where he also provides international tax services.
+His international tax services include inbound and outbound tax planning and compliance for multinational companies, individuals, trusts, non-profits, and estates.
+His tax controversy services include representing clients before the IRS and state tax authorities, foreign financial asset reporting, and submissions under voluntary disclosure programs.
+Ted currently serves as co-chair of the YLS federal taxation committee, but he has also co-ran the Law Student Career Immersion Program and served as a co-chair on the YLS Business Law Transactions Committee where he won the 2021 David C. Hilliard Award for Outstanding Committee Service.
 He has published articles in Tax Notes, Journal of Multistate Taxation and Incentives, Journal of International Taxation, The Record, CBA @theBar Blog, and University of Illinois Law Review.
-Ted graduated magna cum laude from the University of Illinois College of Law, served as Note Topic Editor for University of Illinois Law Review and won the 2018 Rickert Award for Excellence in Legal Writing.
+Ted graduated magna cum laude from the University of Illinois College of Law, served as Note Topic Editor for University of Illinois Law Review, and won the 2018 Rickert Award for Excellence in Legal Writing.
 He also graduated magna cum laude from Boston College with a B.A. degree in political science, earned Phi Beta Kappa honors and led the Fulton Debating Society to the 67th National Debate Tournament as co-captain.

 Co-Editor in Chief of the @theBar Blog